Knute Rockne: 1918–1930

 The 1928 team lost to national champion Georgia Tech.
 "I sat at Grant Field and saw a magnificent Notre Dame team suddenly recoil before the furious pounding of one man–Peter Pund", said Rockne.
 "Nobody could stop him.
 I counted 20 scoring plays that this man ruined."
 Rockne wrote of an attack on his coaching in the Atlanta Journal, "I am surprised that a paper of such fine, high standing [as yours] would allow a zipper to write in his particular vein ... the article by Fuzzy Woodruff was not called for."

 On November 10, 1928, the Fighting Irish were tied with Army 0–0 at the end of the half.
-Rockne entered the locker room and told the team the words he heard on Gipp's deathbed in 1920: "I've got to go, Rock.
+Rockne entered the locker room and told the team the words he heard at Gipp's deathbed in 1920: "I've got to go, Rock.
 It's all right.
 I'm not afraid.
 Some time, Rock, when the team is up against it, when things are going wrong and the breaks are beating the boys, tell them to go in there with all they've got and win just one for the Gipper.
 I don't know where I'll be then, Rock.
 But I'll know about it, and I'll be happy."
 This inspired the team, who then won the game 12–6.
 The phrase "Win one for the Gipper" was later used as a political slogan by Ronald Reagan, who in 1940 portrayed Gipp in Knute Rockne, All American.

 Both the 1929 and the 1930 teams went undefeated and were national champions.
 According to interviews, Rockne considered his 1929 team his strongest overall.
 Rockne also said he considered his 1930 team to have been his best offensively before the departure of Jumping Joe Savoldi.
 Rockne was struck with illness in 1929, and the de facto head coach was assistant Tom Lieb.
 Rockne's all-time All-America backfield was Jim Thorpe, Red Grange, George Gipp, and George Pfann.